 When the reactive end is energised it emits discrete forces in up to three orthogonal directions.
 The quantity and direction of these are characteristic of the type of particule (photon, electron, proton, etc.), and the differences in these signatures is what differentiates the particules from each other.
 Although for convenience we use the term discrete force for these pulses, the Cordus theory requires them to have specific attributes that are better described as latent discrete prescribed displacements.
 This is because a second particule that subsequently receives one is prescribed to energise its reactive end in a location that is slightly displaced from where it would otherwise position itself.
 Thus in the Cordus theory, that which we perceive as force is fundamentally the effect of many discrete prescribed displacements acting on the particules, a kind of coercive displacement.

-The aggregation of discrete forces from multiple particules creates the EMG fields, which are thus discrete.
+The aggregation of discrete forces from multiple particules creates the electro-magneto-gravitational fields, which are thus discrete.
 The combined emission discrete forces makes up a 3-D composite structure.
-The direct lineal effect of the discrete force provides the electrostatic interaction, the bending of the hyff flux line provides magnetism, the torsion provides gravitation interaction, and the synchronicity between discrete force elements of neighbouring particules provides the strong force.
-These are all carried simultaneously by the composite discrete force element as it propagates outwards on the hyff flux.
+The direct lineal effect of the discrete force provides the electrostatic interaction, the bending of the flux line provides magnetism, the torsion provides gravitation interaction, and the synchronicity between discrete force elements of neighbouring particules provides the strong force.
+These are all carried simultaneously by the composite discrete forces as they propagates outwards in their flux tube.

 Assembled massy particules compete spatially for emission directions, and may synchronise their emissions to access those spaces.
 Thus there is mutual negotiation in the near-field between interacting particules, based on shared geometric timing constraints.
 These particules interact by negotiating complementary HEDs and synchronising the emission frequencies of their discrete force elements.
 This synchronicity is proposed as the mechanism for the strong force and for coherent assemblies.
 The same mechanism, acting through coherent assemblies of electrons, explains molecular bonding.
 Thus the Cordus theory provides force unification by providing a model for electro-magneto-gravitational-synchronous (EMGS) interactions as consequences of lineal, bending, torsion, and synchronicity effects respectively.